indrekots/indrekots.github.io/_posts/articles/2018-05-28-package-structure-in-spring-apps.md

 Abstraction helps us to reason about big/complex software systems (modules, components, layers etc.).

-// hexagonal architecture, ports and adapters
+// hexagonal architecture, ports and adapters, even if you have all classes public, they all look the same, basically no architecture

 Where do I start?
 // Stop making every class public - Simon Brown